jcbw/Geometric_image_classification_substructure_Hornsund_Fjord/README.md

 # Geometric_image_classification_substructure_Hornsund_Fjord

 Geometric substructuring notebook for labelled classes over the Hornsund Fjord.
+All current versions of the notebooks are consolidated here.
 This continues from books (which may include for loop versions in repo):

 https://github.com/jcbw/Hornsund_Project